Article 3, Part 3 – Registration, Course Changes, and Withdrawal

-When a student registers for courses, the student agrees to pay tuition and fees to the University according to the payment policies and schedules adopted by the Board of Trustees.
-If a student wishes to cancel his/her registration, and thus avoid payment of tuition and fee charges, the student must do so in accordance with § 3‑308.
+When a student registers for courses, the student agrees to pay tuition and fees to the university according to the payment policies and schedules adopted by the Board of Trustees.
+If a student wishes to cancel their registration, and thus avoid payment of tuition and fee charges, the student must do so in accordance with § 3‑308.

 Days for registration are designated for each term and are published in the Office of the Registrar Academic Calendars (http://registrar.illinois.edu/academic-calendars) for that term.
 Each term, students are assigned an earliest registration time (time ticket) when they may first use the course enrollment portion of the student registration system.
 Registration times are assigned on the basis of the college of enrollment and credit hours earned.
 Access is subject to holds that may be imposed by the student’s college of enrollment or an administrative office.

 A student who has courses on their record as of the first day of instruction is registered in courses as shown on the student’s schedule and thus obligated to pay all tuition and fees assessed.

 Course registration: A student may register in courses subject to conditions imposed by the colleges and academic departments.

 Colleges and departments reserve the right to impose registration requirements and prerequisites; to reassign students to other sections in a course; to withdraw students from a course or section after the course is on the student’s record; or to cancel a course offering or section for legitimate educational reasons (for example, whenever minimum enrollment standards have not been met).